The Great Impersonation: $\mathcal{W}$-Solitons as Prototypical Black Hole Microstates: -solitons and black holes

 The $\cW$-soliton shares many similarities with the topological star of~\cite{Bah:2020ogh,Bah:2020pdz}: both are static, non-extremal, smooth, and horizonless solitons in a five-dimensional theory of gravity coupled to a Maxwell field.
 However, the $\cW$-soliton exhibits several advantages: \begin{itemize} \item While the bolt in the topological star has the structure of a Euclidean Schwarzschild geometry, the bolt of the $\cW$-soliton carries Kaluza–Klein monopole charge and is locally a Taub-bolt geometry, which admits a spin structure \cite{Bossard:2014yta}. \item The extremal limit of the topological star is singular (corresponding to a singular extremal black string), whereas the extremal limit of the $\cW$-soliton remains smooth and horizonless, reducing to a supersymmetric Gibbons–Hawking center. \item The metric component along the fifth dimension in the topological star decays as $1+\mathcal{O}(r^{-1})$ at large distances, leading to a mismatch between the five-dimensional and four-dimensional mass.
 In contrast, the $\cW$-soliton features no $1/r$ term in the large-$r$ expansion of $g_{\psi\psi} \sim 1 - \frac{4M^2}{r^2} + \dots$, ensuring that the five- and four-dimensional masses coincide. \end{itemize}

 Finally, the neutral limit $N = Q = 0$ of the $\cW$-soliton is particularly interesting.
-It does not reduce to the standard Euclidean Schwarzschild geometry plus a time, also called vacuum Kaluza–Klein bubble or bubble-of-nothing \cite{Witten:1981gj}, but instead yields a new smooth horizonless solution with the same redshift factor as the Schwarzschild black hole and a nontrivial axion profile:
+It does not reduce to the standard Euclidean Schwarzschild geometry plus a time, also called vacuum Kaluza–Klein bubble or bubble-of-nothing \cite{Witten:1981gj}, but instead yields a new smooth horizonless solution and a nontrivial axion profile:

-and the spacetime smoothly ends at $r=4M$.
-Remarkably, the redshift factor is identical to that of the Schwarzschild black hole, unlike the vacuum Kaluza-Klein bubble.
+and the spacetime smoothly ends\footnote{The point $r=4M$ is regular and plays the same role as the standard origin ($r=0$) describing the center of symmetry of a spherically symmetric star.
+As we shall discuss, geodesics and perturbations are ``reflected'' there in the same sense they are reflected at the center of symmetry of a star in spherical coordinates.} at $r=4M$.
+The solution agrees with the Schwarzschild black-hole metric at large distance (up to ${\cal O}(M^2/r^2)$ terms) and has only one free parameter (the mass $M$), just like the Schwarzschild solution.